sweepai/sweep/README.md

 If you want Sweep to use a file, try to mention the full path.
 Similarly, to have Sweep use a function, try to mention the class method or what it does.
 Also see [✨ Tips and tricks for Sweep](https://docs.sweep.dev/tricks).

+#### Limitations:
+Sweep is unlikely to complete complex issues on the first try, similar to the average junior developer.
+Here are Sweep's limitations(for now):
+- Try to change less than 200 lines of code
+- Try to modify less than 3 files
+- Do not include files with >1000 lines of code

 ### 🖥️ Sweep Chat
 Sweep Chat allows you to interact with Sweep and GitHub locally.
 Collaborate on the plan with Sweep, then have it create the pull request for you.